 - Zhang Ming Ming (張明明) as Zhuo Bu Fan (卓不凡).
 I seriously got confused.
 Did they merge his character in?
 Like really?
 That was indeed strange.
 But forgivable.

-- Alec Su as (無崖子).
+- Alec Su as Wu Ya Zi (無崖子).
 OMG, he was so arrogant.
-Well, comparing to some past version, he was less arrogant with the words, because one of the versions Wu Zai Zi actually said that Xu Zhu was ugly, etc. This one only said he was just an ordinary little monk.
+Well, comparing to some past version, he was less arrogant with the words, because one of the versions Wu Ya Zi actually said that Xu Zhu was ugly, etc. This one only said he was just an ordinary little monk.
 (LOL) But I was mumbling about how he was so picky, lol.
 It was funny seeing Alec Su in such an old role.
 But it was enjoyable while it lasted.
 The flashbacks were also cool.
 Even if he wasn’t my favorite character, but I enjoyed Alec’s performance.

 - Gao Yuan Yuan as Li Bi Yun (李碧雲).
 Li Qiu Shui’s sister.
 Didn’t appear much but exuded the ‘goddess’ state all right.
 Better than some of her past roles.
 I meant like she usually would wrinkle her face all the time (or probably because of the roles) but this one, she was just passive or appearing kind of ‘cold’, which was fine.
 It created the mysterious aura.

 - Liu Chao (劉潮) as You Tan Zhi (游坦之).
 Seriously dumb.
-If not, why would he still love Ah Zi so much after being tortured by her so many times?
+If not, why would he still loved Ah Zi so much after being tortured by her so many times?
 No wonder Xiao Feng let him take care of Ah Zi–even after the whole incident in Shaolin, etc.

 - Han Zhen Hua (韓振華) as Su Xing He (蘇星河).
 This version somewhat gave an out for him?
-Well, when I read the novel again of that part, it had actually have that part so he wasn’t totally blamed for the deaths of the Shaolin elders?
+Well, when I read the novel again of that part, it had actually had that part so he wasn’t totally blamed for the deaths of the Shaolin elders?

 - Wang Gang (王崗) as Ding Chun Qiu (丁春秋).
 Ah Zi’s master.
-Didn’t have a much of an active role like some past versions but I was all right with it (yup, yet again forgiving the production team).
+Didn’t have much of an active role like some past versions but I was all right with it (yup, yet again forgiving the production team).
 He was sure lame.
 Like how he let his followers/disciples praised him to Heaven.
 It was really hilarious to watch.
 But after all, he was a traitor.
 And oh look, karma, Ah Zi betrayed him as well.
 Nice?
 Full circle?
 What was even more hilarious was how his disciples abandoned him after severing their ties with him at Shaolin.
 He got what he deserved.

 - Wang Jian Xin (王建新) as Yelu Hongji (耶律洪基).
 I swear, it was really strange seeing this guy portraying Yelu Hongji, but I told myself I was being influenced by some past adaptations.
 Yet I guess it was all right since he didn’t appear as much anyway.